dshe/MinimalContainer/README.md

 #### constructors
 The container can create instances of types using public and internal constructors.
-In case a class has more than one constructor, the constructor to be used may be indicated by decorating it with the 'ContainerConstructor' attribute.
-Otherwise, the type is constructed using the constructor with the smallest number of arguments.
+In case a type has more than one constructor, the constructor to be used may be indicated by decorating it with the 'ContainerConstructor' attribute.
+Otherwise, the constructor with the smallest number of arguments is used.
 ```csharp
 public class Foo
 {